What is the Global Terrorism Index?

 Also, read the Global Terrorism Index 2022 key findings.

-Access IEP's data for free with our non-commercial license.
+Access Global Terrorism Index (GTI) data for free under IEP's non-commercial license.